 They’ll be able to identify and fix any problems with heat dissipation.

-If you built your own PC, you probably already know what to do.
+You probably already know what to do if you built your own PC.
 Open the PC casing, unscrew the fan, and you’ll uncover the CPU chip itself.

 Look for decoloration, both on the chip itself and its socket.
 Decoloration is a clear indicator of overheating.

 Also, check the thermal paste content on your CPU chip.
 Thermal paste is a highly conductive liquid that transfers heat from the chip to the fan’s heatsink.

 It dries up over time, though, so it needs to be replaced every few years.